ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ### What happens if I change the query?
 {: #what-happens-if-change-query}

 You must keep the same query (the same selector in {{site.data.keyword.cloudant_short_notm}} Query or the same "q" in {{site.data.keyword.cloudant_short_notm}} Search) to get the next page of results.
-If you change the query, you may get an empty result set in reply.
+If you change the query, you might get an empty result set in reply.